cenkerozkan/LawRag-latest/README.md

 - [x] Bring streamlit UI ||  FastAPI UI
 - [x] Add metadata filtering for FAISS queries.
 - [ ] Implement a new UI with streamlit.
+- [x] Bring a scaffolding Mechanism in the Makefile.
 - [ ] Implement a caching mechanism with redis for accessing chats
 - [ ] Use nltk to count tokens for each user message.
 - [ ] Bring more document repositories for different law areas to increase accuracy.